What: Solo exhibition "The Kandinsky Collective" curated by Janez Janša

 Where: Aksioma – Institute for Contemporary Art, Ljubljana, Slovenia

 The Kandinsky Collective uses speculative fiction as a strategy to shed light on the discourse that surrounds my analog steganography research; privacy, surveillance and the instrumentalisation of art and graphic design in media activism.
-Departing from the rumour that during WWII the artist Wassily Kandinksy was recruited by the British Intelligence to smuggle secret communication by encoding it into his abstract, systematic and symbolic artworks, The Kandinsky Collective exhibition explores the subversive potential of using the formal language of art as a means to embed hidden messages.
+Departing from the rumour that during WWII the artist Wassily Kandinksy was recruited by the British Intelligence to smuggle secret communication by encoding it into his abstract, systematic and symbolic artworks, The Kandinsky Collective exhibition explores the subversive potential of using the formal language of contemporary 'high' art as a means to embed hidden messages.
 Set in the near future when privacy has become a crime, the exhibition is in fact a staged exhibition of privacy activists posing as a contemporary art collective, where they co-opt abstract art as a cover to form an underground communication channel.